A Career in Ultrasound

 The ability to interact compassionately and effectively with people who range from healthy to critically ill is a must for the sonographer.

 Ultrasound is a very "hands on" modality.
 More than other radiology methods, ultrasound images depend on the technique of the person doing the study.
-Learning proper technique requires many hours spent scanning in class, in open scan sessions and during clinical hours.
+Learning proper technique requires many hours spent scanning in class, in open skills enhancement scan lab, and during clinical hours.

 Back to Top